 - 1. Hold the camera steady. - 2.
 Use special care in determining the correct diaphragm opening with the aid of the exposure guide.
-When in doubt about an exposure, use the next larger opening. - 3.
-Twelve seconds exposure or about five feet of film are sufficient for unchanging scenes. - 4.
+When in doubt about using one of two openings, use the larger opening. - 3.
+Set the focusing scale accurately. - 4.
+Twelve seconds exposure or about five feet of film are sufficient for unchanging scenes. - 5.
 As long as the subject can be seen in the finder, do not move the camera.
-Stop the motor before you move it, except when panoraming. - 5.
-If panoramic pictures are desired, the Ciné-Kodak must be moved very slowly and steadily, while the motor is running, and the subject must not be close to the camera, see page 28. - 6.
+Stop the motor before you move it, except when panoraming. - 6.
+When making a scenic panorama where there is no moving object to be followed, the camera should be moved very slowly and evenly. - 7.
+When panoraming to secure a picture of a moving subject, such as a running horse or a speeding motor boat, the motion of the camera depends upon the rapidity with which the subject moves.
+The moving subject should be kept as nearly as possible in the center of the finder, and it must not be close to the camera. - 8.
 Wind the spring of the motor a few turns after each scene or after each five to ten feet of film have been exposed.